 Miami was also our first ever couples trip that my husband and I went together, and this is where our love really ignited.
 It turned into a whirlwind love story that began in Miami and resulted in a Vegas wedding (you can read everything here)!

-Planning for your trip to Miami Travel Guide
+Planning for your trip to Miami travel guide & planning tips

 In tropical Miami, life seems to be immersed in a permanent holiday atmosphere.
 The pearly white sands of Miami Beach add to this feeling, making it one of the most iconic destinations in the States.